About healthcare identifiers

 Funding

 The Australian Government is funding the project under the Health Delivery Modernisation (HDM) program.
-This is a program to deliver new digital health services and continue to modernise health payment systems.
+This program will give new digital health services and continue to modernise health payment systems.

 Data use, security and governance